NoxInmortus/docker-ldap-tool-box/README.md

 ## Variables

-There is common variables for apache2 configuration and dedicated variables for each application (`white-pages`, `service-desk`, `self-service-password`).
+There is common variables and dedicated variables for each application (`white-pages`, `service-desk`, `self-service-password`).
 Each variable is used in the `config.inc.php`, so check the application configuration file for more details about each parameter.

-### Common Variables
+### Common variables
 |Variable|Default|Description|
 |-|-|-|
 |APACHE_SERVERNAME|`$HOSTNAME`|Vhost servername|